 Also, for a lot of older adults, like pretty much everyone else, a good camera can sometimes be an essential feature.
 If you or your senior relative wants to take a ton of photos of their grandchildren, cruise vacations, and delicious recipes, they'll probably want a high-quality camera.
 Cell phone cameras have really advanced over the years, but there's still a significant gap between the top of the line phones and the more basic cell phones for seniors.

 Lastly, it's best to look for a phone that was made with seniors in mind.
 This includes big buttons, one-touch emergency buttons, and photo address books.

 Phones with large screens and hearing aid compatibilities are also usually a positive to look for.

 Durability - Honorable Mention but Not Really a Feature

 Durability is not really a feature, and it's not listed in any of your regular phone's description sheets (also called spec sheets).
 But for the elderly user it is definitely something to consider.
 If you can, ask around or search online for reviews on durability for the phone you picked as the ideal candidate.

-Jitterbug is one of the most well-known cell phone models around.
+Jitterbug is one of the most well-known, easy to use cell phone for seniors around.
 Distributed by GreatCall, the Jitterbug Smart2 is publicized as the "simplest smartphone ever."
-This is a smartphone that specifically caters to seniors who are technologically limited.
+This is a smartphone for seniors who are technologically limited.

 First off, this phone comes with simplified and pared down options.
 The smartphone has big, easy-to-read icons and buttons.
 These icons list the essential functions of the phone without any of those extraneous bells and whistles that can confuse and distract new users.